-hierarchy [aClassName]
+hierarchy [aClassName] [environmentId]

-Prints the class hierarchy up to Object for the specified class.
+Prints the class hierarchy up to Object for the specified class, in the specified environmentId, or the current environmentId if no environmentId is specified.

 If you do not specify a class, Topaz prints the hierarchy for the current class.